spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/dashboard/managing-merchants-performance-data.md

 This topic describes what information you can check in the dashboard of the Merchant Portal.

-*Dashboard*  is the hub for merchants' important business and performance data.
+*Dashboard**  is the hub for merchants' important business and performance data.
 It lets merchants monitor their own store inside the Marketplace by having a snapshot view of the most crucial information.

-*Dashboard*  is the first page a merchant sees after logging into the Merchant Portal.
+**Dashboard**  is the first page a merchant sees after logging into the Merchant Portal.

 ## Prerequisites

-To start working with the dashboard, navigate to **Merchant Portal** > **Dashboard**.
+To start working with the dashboard, navigate to **Merchant Portal&nbsp;<span aria-label="and then">></span> Dashboard**.
 Each section contains reference information.
 Make sure to review it before you start, or just look up the necessary information as you go through the process.

 ## Managing offers in Dashboard

 To manage the existing offers in the system, click **Manage Offer**.
-You get redirected to the *Offers* page of the Merchant Portal. <!-- add a link when available -->
+You get redirected to the **Offers** page of the Merchant Portal. <!-- add a link when available -->

 To create a new offer, click **Add Offer**.
 See Creating a product offer <!-- add a link when available --> for more detailed instructions on how to create a new offer in the Merchant Portal.

 ### Reference information: Managing offers in Dashboard

-This section contains the attributes description you see when managing offers in *Dashboard*.
+This section contains the attributes description you see when managing offers in **Dashboard**.

 #### Offers widget

 ![offers-widget](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/merchant+portal+user+guides/dashboard+reference+information/offers-widget.png)

-The *Offers* widget provides the following information:
+The **Offers** widget provides the following information:

 `Offers 4`—the total number of offers in the Merchant Portal.